-This recipe for Coconut Milk Rice Pudding with Rose Rhubarb uses no dairy—it’s creamy and wonderful just like the original milky variety.
+This recipe for Coconut Milk Rice Pudding with Rose Rhubarb has no dairy—it’s creamy and old-fashioned and wonderful and everything is made on the stovetop.
 The rhubarb is softly flavored with a little rosewater….not a combination you see every day, but really special.

 Anyone who knows me is aware of my extreme dislike of germs.